A nice bright airy coffee shop, there are two people serving behind the counter. There are a few people queuing.

 Heritage asset

-A building, monument, site, place, area or landscape positively identified as having a degree of significance meriting consideration in planning decisions.
+A building, monument, site, place, area or landscape positively identified as having a degree of heritage significance meriting consideration in planning decisions.
 Heritage assets are the valued components of the historic environment.
 They include designated heritage assets (as defined in the National Planning Policy Framework), and assets identified by the local planning authority during the process of decision-making or through the plan-making process (including local listing).

 Maintenance